fabiolb/fabio/README.md

 route weight service-b www.kjca.dev/auth/ weight 0.05 tags "version-15,dc-fra"
 ```

-### Traffic shaping with multiple active fabio instances

-The percentage calculation is currently local to the fabio instance.
-That means that each fabio will send N percent of traffic to a
-service for which traffic shaping is enabled.
-Therefore, if you want to
-send 10% of traffic to a service and have two fabio instances
-running you need to set the percentage to 5%.

-This will change in a later version when fabio registers itself in
-consul and can adapt the percentages automatically depending on the number
-of active fabio instances.

 ## Debugging

 To send a request from the command line via the fabio using `curl`